 Caring for your wound

-If there's a dressing over your wound, you can normally remove it the day after your operation.
-After this, you'll be able to have a bath or shower.
+If you have a dressing, you can usually remove it the day after your operation.
+You can have a bath or shower any time after that.

 Having sex

 Sterilisation should not affect your sex drive or your sex life.
-You can have sex as soon as it's comfortable to do so after the operation.
+You can have sex as soon as it's comfortable to do so.

 After the operation, you will need to use contraception until your next period.
 This will protect you from pregnancy.